Workday/WorkdayBlackberryWrapper/README.md

 WorkdayBlackberryWrapper
 ========================

-A Native Blackberry wrapper for the Workday Mobile App (https://m.myworkday.com)
+A Native Blackberry wrapper for the Workday Mobile Web App (https://m.myworkday.com)